sunnyvale-academy/ITS-ICT_Microservices/utilities/kafka-python/README.md

-# Produce and consumer messages to/from Kafka
+# Produce and consumer messages to/from Kafka using Python

 ## Prerequisites